Before Disaster Strikes:

 Florida statute 627.428 allows plaintiffs’ attorneys to work on a contingency fee basis.
 The homeowner does not need to pay any money out of pocket.
 The statute states if an insured prevails in a lawsuit against their insurance company for breach of the insurance policy, the trial court must issue an award against the insurance company and in favor of the insured a reasonable sum as fees or compensation for the insured’s attorney prosecuting the suit in which the recovery is had.
 When they are awarded, the attorney’s fees are included in the judgment rendered in the case.
-This also means that the payment of a previously denied or underpaid claim following the initiation of a lawsuit but prior to final judgement or jury verdict in favor of the insured, constitutes a confession of judgment for the purposes of 627.428.
-The same rationale applies if lawsuit has been filed and there is a settlement at mediation, arbitration, or appraisal.
+This also means that the payment of a previously denied or underpaid claim following the initiation of a lawsuit but prior to final judgment or jury verdict in favor of the insured constitutes a confession of judgment for the purposes of 627.428.
+The same rationale applies if a lawsuit has been filed and there is a settlement at mediation, arbitration, or appraisal.
 The statute applies to all homeowner’s insurance contracts therefore the terms of section 627.428 are an implicit part of every insurance policy issued in Florida.
 However, it is important to note that the statute does not apply to Federally backed flood insurance policies.

 What is Bad Faith by the Insurance company?

-Insurance companies owe a duty to their policy holders to handle all insurance claims in good faith.
+Insurance companies owe a duty to their policyholders to handle all insurance claims in good faith.
 There are several factors that are taken into consideration.
 I have attached a brief overview of Bad Faith to this welcome packet as well.

 How long does the Insurance company have to send me my check when we settle?